Skip to footer content

 $vbLabelText $csharpLabel

 Integrating PDF generation in ASP.NET Core MVC views is straightforward.
-Here's an example project implementation for generating PDFs from a controller:
+Here's an example implementation for generating PDFs from a controller:

 using Microsoft.AspNetCore.Mvc;